 - Our parent feedback system keeps you more in touch

 - Your children get the dish they want, every day

 - Cooks can be shown dietary notes when serving your child

 - Your child will have less queuing at lunchtime

 Our Reception pupils take their lunch first and the remaining classes come into the dining room on a rota basis.
 Children line up at the serving hatch and select their Year Group and Name (help is always on hand with this) their chosen main meal is then displayed to the kitchen team and the child.
 Once plated children have a choice of vegetables and dessert.
 There is also a daily self service salad bar.

 Alternatively, your child may bring a packed lunch to school.
 Lunch boxes should be named and should not include any food containing nuts, cans, glass bottles or fizzy drinks.
-Each class has a trolley for packed lunch boxes and children collect their lunch boxes at the start before entering the school hall for lunch.
+There are some great suggestions on the NHS change 4 life website which can be accessed on the icon below.
+Each class has a trolley for packed lunch boxes and children collect their lunch boxes before entering the school hall for lunch.
+In good weather there is also the option to eat outside on picnic tables.
 Children having school meals or packed lunches may choose where to sit in the hall.